-Unlikely Possible Likely Very Likely

-1 2 3 4

-Probability Less than 10% 10% to 40% 41% to 75% More than 75%

-chance of chance of chance of chance of

-circumstances circumstances circumstances circumstances arising

-arising arising arising

-Timescale Is unlikely to Possible in the Likely to occur in Occurred in the past

-occur. next 3 or more the next 1-2 year or is very likely to

-years. years. occur in the next year .
+Unlikely Possible Likely Very Likely 1 2 3 4 Probability Less than 10% chance of 10% to 40% chance of 41% to 75% chance of More than 75% chance of circumstances arising circumstances arising circumstances arising circumstances arising Timescale Is unlikely to occur.
+Possible in the next 3 or more Likely to occur in the next 1-2 Occurred in the past year or is years. years. very likely to occur in the next year.